dimo12317/rsschool-cv/cv.md

 MTC +375292162852
 ## Information about me:
 I am a student of the 3 year of BSUIR, I've eaned money on programming by making laboratory works to other students.
 I studied js from online books learn.javascript.ru, attended many GIO ACADEMY broadcasts.
-I want to finish this course and start implementing my knowledge at work
+I want to finish this course and start implementing my knowledge at work.
 ## Skils
 HTML, CSS, JS, C++
 ## Code examples